hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 We have quite a bit more theory to go before we understand all the bits we need to [solve Gatys et al.'s optimisation problem][neural-style-algorithm] and reproduce Prisma's visual effect.
-But if you're itching for some practical exercises, now is a good time to pause reading and try the [first TensorFlow tutorial][tensorflow-tutorial-mnist] aimed at beginners to machine learning.
-You now have enough background to appreciate the choices they've made in the tutorial.
+But now is a good time to pause on theory and work through your first exercise: [the TensorFlow MNIST classification tutorial][tensorflow-tutorial-mnist] aimed at beginners to machine learning.
+Working through this tutorial will ensure that you have TensorFlow properly running on your machine, and allows you to experience coding up an image classifier to see all the pieces we talked about in action.
+The background material we've covered will allow you to appreciate the choices they've made in the tutorial.

+Have fun practising, and I'll see you when you're done!

 ### Moving to neural networks

-The linear image classifier we just introduced doesn't work very well in general.
-What it's attempting to do is to draw a bunch of lines ($n-1$ dimensional hyperplanes, really) in a plane ($n$ dimensional space, really) of images, hoping to carve it out into categories.
+The linear image classifier you just built following the tutorial above works surprisingly well for the [MNIST digit dataset][mnist-dataset] (around 92% accurate).
+But if you attempted to extend the tutorial to more general images, you'd have realised that it performs rather poorly.
+This is because what the linear classifier is attempting to do is to draw a bunch of lines ($n-1$ dimensional hyperplanes, really) in a plane ($n$ dimensional space, really) of images, hoping to carve it out into categories.
 And if you think about it, you'll see that this approach can only succeed if the image data we're working with is conveniently linearly separable in our chosen space of images.
-(Not at all true in general.)
+(Somewhat true for the MNIST dataset, and not at all true in general.)

 {{< figure src="//placehold.it/1440x960/f4bc87/ffffff" title="TODO: Cartoon representation of the image space as a 2D plane, with the classifier being a bunch of lines." >}}

-Even so, the reason we spent so much time on this first image classifier is that it was a way to introduce the *parameterised score function*, the *loss function*, and the *iterative optimisation process*, all without being bogged down by too many other technical
+Even so, the reason we spent so much time on the linear image classifier is that it was a way to introduce the *parameterised score function*, the *loss function*, and the *iterative optimisation process*, all without being bogged down by too many other technical